-Complies - the proposed development is for the demolition of the existing dwelling house, erection of a new dual occupancy (attached), swimming pools and associated works.
-The use remains as existing for residential land use with noise as expected for a residential dwelling.
-The proposed pools will have pool filters which will comply with relevant standards and be enclosed in a soundproof enclosure.
+Complies - the proposed development is for demolition works, the erection of a new dual occupancy (attached), associated works and strata subdivision.
+The use will remain as existing for residential land use and will not produce a large amount of noise from the use of the premises.